insaiyancvk/Artistic-Transfer/README.md

 # Artistic Transfer

+This is the implementation of the paper [Segment-Based, User-Generated Image Styling with Neural Style Transfer](https://ieeexplore.ieee.org/document/10150551)

 What does it do?
 - Generate style images from a prompt provided by the user
 - Train a Transformation network on the generated style image